simplysparsh/BabyMusic-AI/README.md

-# 🎵 Baby Music AI
+# 🎵 TuneLoom

-> AI-powered music generation for your little one's special moments.
+> Personalized music generation for your little one's special moments.

-Baby Music AI is an innovative web application that creates personalized lullabies and learning songs for children using advanced AI technology.
+TuneLoom is an innovative web application that creates personalized lullabies and learning songs for children using advanced music technology.
 Create unique melodies for every moment of your baby's day, from playtime to bedtime.

 ## ✨ Features

-- 🎹 **AI Music Generation** - Create unique, personalized songs with multiple variations.
+- 🎹 **Music Generation** - Create unique, personalized songs with multiple variations.
 - 🌙 **Special Moments** - Dedicated songs for playtime, mealtime, bedtime, and more.
 - 🎨 **Customization** - Choose from various moods, instruments, and styles.
 - 💫 **Real-time Updates** - Watch your melodies come to life with live generation status.